Directed Internship, Anthropology 469

 - Opportunities for growth in setting goals, self-assessing, and building confidence

 Since anthropology is an expansive field, devoted to understanding human activities and, through applied anthropology, to contributing to desired change, many different internship settings lend themselves to anthropological learning and training.
-(See the Museology link for specific internship information related to museum internships).
+(See Museology for specific internship information related to museum internships).
 Most students will probably opt for internships with local organizations, but internships may also be pursued outside of the area, in other parts of the U.S. or internationally.
 Internships may be undertaken during any quarter (including summer) if the sponsoring faculty member (see below) agrees.

 How do I sign up?